webatvantage/Responsive-Background-Images/README.md

 ResponsiveBackgrounds.init();

 /*
-* Manually add a resize handler that sets the corresponding src on breakpoint change
+* Manually add a resize handler that sets the corresponding background-image on breakpoint change
 * (!This is executed on intialization, use this only when you need manual initialization) */
 ResponsiveBackgrounds.addResizeEvent();